1939 Chatham Cup

 The 1939 Chatham Cup was the 16th annual nationwide knockout football competition in New Zealand.

 The competition was run on a regional basis, with regional associations each holding separate qualifying rounds.

-Teams taking part in the final rounds are known to have included Ponsonby, Waterside (Wellington), Hamilton Wanderers, Western (Christchurch), and Mosgiel.
+Teams taking part in the final rounds included Ponsonby, Waterside, Hamilton Wanderers, Western, Millerton Thistle and Mosgiel.

 The 1939 final

 Waterside became the first team to successfully defend the trophy - something they were to again achieve the following year.
 Sonny Ward became the first player to score in two successive finals.